srest2021/atclean/README.md

 #### (applies chi-square-cut)
 Using an already downloaded light curve, determine the best chi-square cut for that particular object.
 Then, save the light curve with the appropriate chi-square cut flag.

-### `clean_atlas_lc.ipynb`
+### `clean_atlas_lc.ipynb` (work in progress)
-#### (applies all cuts - chi-squares, uncertainties, control light curves, and averaging)
+#### (applies all cuts--chi-squares, uncertainties, and control light curves--and applies averaging)
-Using an already downloaded light curve, determine the best chi-square cut, apply the chi-square cut and an uncertainty cut, and average the light curve.
+Using an already downloaded light curve, determine the best chi-square cut, apply the chi-square cut and an uncertainty cut, and average the light curve with bad day flagging.
 Then, save the light curve with the flags.

 Control light curve cut currently in progress of being implemented and added to this notebook (this cut also requires pre-downloaded control light curves).
 To easily download control light curves in order to load them into this notebook, see the **`download_atlas_lc.py`** section to run this script.